 As a consumer, retaining the services of a member of Home Inspectors Association BC to perform your home inspection assures you that you are hiring a licensed professional with proven ability, experience and impartiality.
-HIABC has a stringent membership process including education necessary to successfully complete our membership exams, field training, reports for verification and Peer Reviews.
+HIA has a stringent membership process including education necessary to successfully complete our membership exams, field training, reports for verification and Peer Reviews.
 Members are provided with ongoing educational seminars and member forums to keep them up to date with current information.
-Hiring an HIABC licensed professional can give you peace of mind and help you make a confident and informed buying decision.
+Hiring an HIA licensed professional can give you peace of mind and help you make a confident and informed buying decision.

 Home inspections began as a consumer service in North America in the early 1970’s in direct response to the growing demand by homebuyers to learn about the condition of a house prior to purchase.
 It is a unique discipline, distinct from construction, engineering, architecture, or municipal building inspection, and as such requires its own set of professional guidelines and qualifications.

 Formerly known as CAHPI(BC), in 2016 the membership voted by a large majority to discontinue its relationship with CAHPI (National), receiving approval for a name change to Home Inspectors Association BC.

 Following are salient facts in the chronological evolution of HOME INSPECTORS ASSOCIATION BC: